-Many survivors, both direct and secondary, experience sleep problems.
-Nightmares are common, and they may be specifically related to the abuse, or they may not be.
+Many survivors have sleep problems.
+Nightmares, both specifically related to the abuse, as well as other non-abuse-related nightmares, are common.
 Many people also find it difficult to fall asleep or stay asleep through the night, frequently waking up.
 If the survivor was traumatized at night, perhaps particularly in their own bed, they may not feel safe enough to relax into sleep.
-Laura Davis notes that if a survivor is actively recovering previously unknown memories of their abuse, sleeplessness may precede and/or follow the emergence of new memories.
+Laura Davis notes that if a survivor is actively recovering previously unknown memories of their abuse, sleeplessness may precede and/ or follow the emergence of new memories.22

 Lack of sleep can also contribute to increased mental health symptoms, such as depression and anxiety, as well as create additional challenges concentrating or focusing during the day.
-The lack of adequate and restful sleep can also directly impact physical health - increasing headaches, impacting blood sugar regulation, increasing blood pressure, and affecting metabolism.
+The lack of adequate and restful sleep can also directly impact physical health-increasing headaches, impacting blood sugar regulation, increasing blood pressure, and affecting metabolism.